 - get a 0% balance transfer card;

-- get a cheap loan, consolidating some or of your expensive interest debt; and / or
+- get a cheap loan, consolidating some or all of your expensive interest debt;

-This page is aimed at people who are making at least the minimum payments on their debts and want to clear them faster – reducing your interest rates is a key part of the “Snowballing” approach to paying off your debts as fast as possible.
+This page is aimed at people who are making at least the minimum payments on their debts and want to clear them faster.
+Reducing your interest rates is a key part of the “Snowballing” approach to paying off your debts fast.

 How good is your credit rating?

-Remember the saying that your bank will only lend you money if you don’t need it?
-The people who will be able to reduce the interest on their debts easily are people with a good credit record, and even they may have difficulty if they have already got a lot of debts.
+It’s true!
+The people who will be able to reduce the interest on their debts most easily are people with a good credit record, and even they may have difficulty if they have already got a lot of debts.

-If your credit record is looking good or very good then one or more of the three interest reduction options may work well for you.
+If your credit record is looking good or very good, go for one of these three interest reduction options:

 1) get a 0% balance transfer card

-These cards let you transfer a debt from another credit card to the new one, charging a fee which is added to your debt at the start.
-There are a lot of brilliant 0% offers around in 2016 if you have a good credit record.
+These cards let you transfer a balance from your current card to a new one, charging a fee which is added to your debt at the start.

-The 0% only lasts for a set time; after that interest reverts to ‘normal’ levels.
+The 0% only lasts for a set time – after that interest is charged.
 So when you are trying to decide between Balance Transfer offers, if you can clear the debt in the offer time, then go for the lowest fee.
-If you can’t, think about choosing the offer with the lowest follow on rate.
-Of course you may be able to transfer again at the end of the 0% period, but this may not be possible.
+If you can’t, think about choosing the offer with the lowest follow-on rate.

 Other important points about 0% Balance Transfer offers: